-Clean spark arrestor while muffler and exhaust are at normal temperature.
+Clean spark plug while muffler and exhaust are in normal temperature.

-- 1. Remove nut (1).

-- 2. Remove spark arrester (2) from muffler.

-- 3. Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits (3) from the spark arrester portion of the tailpipe.

-- 4. Insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install and tighten the bolts (1).
+- 1. Remove nut (1) . - 2.
+Remove spark plug arrester 2 from muffler; - 3.
+Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrester portion of the tailpipe. - 4.
+Insert the tailpipe into the muffler and align the bolt holes; - 5.
+Install and tighten the bolts 1.